muratcakmak/kekocho/README.md

 ### TLDR;

-Kekocho, a Single-Page Application(SPA) Quora clone, is a platform "to gain and share knowledge" that allows users to ask questions and get answers from people who have experience and knowledge in the domain.
+Kekocho, is a fully responsive Single-Page Application(SPA) Quora clone, is a platform "to gain and share knowledge" that allows users to ask questions and get answers from people who have experience and knowledge in the domain.

 ---